ColleagueRiley/X11-Drag-n-Drop/README.md

     if (format) {
 ```

-Now we can use [XConvertSection](https://tronche.com/gui/x/xlib/window-information/XConvertSelection.html) to request that the selection be converted to the format.
+We can use [XConvertSection](https://tronche.com/gui/x/xlib/window-information/XConvertSelection.html) to request that the selection be converted to the format.

 We will get the result in a `SelectionNotify` event.